mimiyin/choreographic-interventions-s18/README.md

    * Embodying code

 ### Assignment
-   * Dancers: Watch Coding Train videos
    * ITPers: Watch [Forsythe Technique Videos](https://www.youtube.com/user/GrandpaSafari/videos): They range from 10s to 1 minute.
 Very short!
       * 16 videos that start with Forsythe-Writing
       * 23 videos that starte with Forsythe-Lines
       * [Avoidance](https://www.youtube.com/watch?v=cqGyFiEXXIQ)
       * [Line](https://www.youtube.com/watch?v=aOd0PtgS8KU)
    * Everyone: Read chapter 2 of [Viewpoints](http://www.bam.org/media/4813887/anne-bogart-and-tina-landau-the-viewpoints-book.pdf).
 What does a framework for movement look like?
 What are the parameters of choreography?
-   * Everyone: Complete Chapter 0 of Workbook
+   * Everyone: Complete Chapters 0 and 1 of Workbook

 ***